shyambahmani-dev/EMA-Crossover-Trading-Strategy/README.md

 Insights:

-    Positive deviations from the market throughout the period.
-    Maximum deviation of 21.060% and an average deviation of 13.628% demonstrate effective trend capture.
+Positive deviations from the market throughout the period, and maximum deviation of 21.060% and an average deviation of 13.628% demonstrate effective trend capture.

 5. Sharpe Ratio Analysis

     Sharpe Ratio: 0.420

 Insights:

-    A Sharpe Ratio of 0.420 indicates positive returns with efficient risk-adjusted performance.
+A Sharpe Ratio of 0.420 indicates positive returns with efficient risk-adjusted performance compared to benchmark sharpe ratio of 0.187.
-    Reflects a well-balanced approach to generating returns while managing risk.

 ![ema_crossover-^NSEI-1h-(2021-12-22 - 2023-22-12)](https://github.com/shyambahmani-dev/EMA-Crossover-Trading-Strategy/assets/110190548/1ca1daee-2b8a-40d0-b448-199025452a56)